greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/tufts-university-capstone-course_2_1.md

 ---
 title: GitLab-sponsored Tufts University Human Factors/Engineering Psychology Capstone Course
-description: >-
-  On this page, you'll find information about how GitLab participates in the Tufts University Capstone Project in the field of Human Factors Engineering.
+description: On this page, you'll find information about how GitLab participates in the Tufts University Capstone Project in the field of Human Factors Engineering.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/tufts-university-capstone-course_2_1/
+linkTitle: GitLab-sponsored Tufts University Human Factors/Engineering Psychology Capstone Course
+type: docs
 ---

 At GitLab, we believe everyone can contribute.
 In that spirit, members of the UX Department can volunteer to sponsor a project for the [Tufts University Human Factors Engineering/Engineering Psychology (BS)](https://engineering.tufts.edu/me/current-students/undergraduate-program/bachelor-science-human-factors-engineering-bs) senior-level students to take on during the spring semester.